ShengmanLyu/Plant-soil-feedback-and-plant-coexistence/README.md

-# Plant–soil feedbacks and plant coexistence
+# Data from: Linking plant–soil feedbacks with resource competition to understand plant coexistence in mountain ecosystems

 This repository contains the data and reproducible R code used in the paper: